MuntKaicho/Muntotron/README.md

 ChromaticAberration.fx by byxor\
 GTU.fx by matsilaghi, originally by aliaspider\
 LUT.fx by martymcmodding\
-scanlines-abs.fx by matsilaghi, originally by riskyjumps\
+scanlines-abs.fx by Matsilaghi, originally by RiskyJumps\
 SimpleGrain.fx by fubaxiusz\
-Trails.fx by blueskydefender\
+Trails.fx by blueskydefender